fedberry/fedberry-config/README.md

 # fedberry-config
-A utility for making common Raspberry Pi configuration changes via a simple menu-driven interface or via command line switches.
+A utility for making common FedBerry configuration changes via a simple menu-driven interface or via command line switches.
 The majority of the configuration changes result in automated modifications to `/boot/config.txt`, `/boot/cmdline.txt` and/or other standard Fedora configuration files.
 Many options will require a reboot to take effect.

 ## Main Features:
 * Enable / Disable Device Tree overlays